Som-Energia/somenergia-opendata/README.md

 ### Maps

-Unless specified all maps are returned as SVG files.
+All maps are returned as SVG files.

 - `/map/contracts`
     All current contracts by ccaa